mosn/layotto/docs/en/start/actuator/start.md

-# Use LayOtto Actuator for health check and metadata query
+# Use Layotto Actuator for health check and metadata query

-This example shows how to perform health check and metadata query through LayOtto Actuator's Http API
+This example shows how to perform health check and metadata query through Layotto Actuator's Http API

-## What is LayOtto Actuator
+## What is Layotto Actuator

-In the production environment, the status of the application needs to be monitored, and LayOtto has built-in a monitoring function, which is called Actuator.
+In the production environment, the status of the application needs to be monitored, and Layotto has built-in a monitoring function, which is called Actuator.

-Using LayOtto Actuator can help you monitor and manage LayOtto and the applications behind LayOtto, such as health checks, query runtime metadata, etc.
+Using Layotto Actuator can help you monitor and manage Layotto and the applications behind Layotto, such as health checks, query runtime metadata, etc.

 All these features can be accessed through the HTTP API.

 ## Quick start

-### Run LayOtto server
+### Run Layotto server

 After downloading the project source code, change directory and compile: